mtaha-23/Eventoria/README.md

-# Eventoria - Wedding Event Planning Platform
+# Eventoria - Event Planning Platform

 ## 📌 Project Overview
 **Eventoria** is a modern **wedding event planning** platform where users can: